 The benefit to each small business, after the initial sales, is repeat customers, since many of the cash “mobbers” have never been in their stores.
 The business owners are asked by the organizer ahead of time for permission.
 This gives them time to prepare and advertise the event too.
 They are also encouraged to give back to the community in some way.

-To learn more about how you can start a cash mob in your community, watch the video above and visit these websites:
+To learn more about how you can start a cash mob in your community, visit these websites: